2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 Optional (recommended):

-- `Timezone` (e.g. `Europe/Amsterdam`)
+- `Timezone` (e.g. `Europe/Amsterdam`, default is `auto` matching the coordinates)
-- `TemperatureUnit` (`celsius`/`fahrenheit`)

 Only parameters shown in the DataSource configuration UI are supported.
 Configure them either through Visual Query or via code when creating the DataSource.

 ---